Five men to watch at Australian Open - RFI

 Melbourne (AFP)

+Novak Djokovic is targeting a record-extending ninth title at Melbourne Park with Rafael Nadal and Dominic Thiem shaping as his biggest challengers while six-time champion Roger Federer is sidelined for the first Grand Slam tennis tournament of the year.

-Five men's singles players to watch at the Australian Open Grand Slam tennis tournament, which starts on Monday after a three-week delay over the coronavirus:
+Here are five men's singles players to watch when the Australian Open starts Monday after a three-week delay because of the coronavirus:

 - Novak Djokovic -